-HCN Community Profile: HCN tribal enrollment, May 2021

-Source: HCN Enrollment Years displayed: 2021
+HCN Community Profile: HCN tribal enrollment, August 2022 Source: HCN Office of Enrollment

 Ho-Chunk Nation Tribal Communities

 Ho-Chunk communities are located on Nation Trust land.
 Ho-Chunk Tribal members and their families are eligible for housing in these designated places which span seven Wisconsin counties.
 The Environmental Health (EH) Division oversees certain services in these communities and on other trust land properties including their water systems.